Internet of Things (IoT) in Retail

 According to McKinsey, the total number of IoT devices used worldwide is projected to reach 43 billion by 2023.
 The increasing number of connected devices will lead to the emergence of a so-called connected ecosystem as a new paradigm of the interaction among manufacturers, sellers, and consumers, offering totally new opportunities and challenges to all the parties involved.

-Retail was among the first industries to adopt IoT.
 According to Accenture, in the coming years, retailers will further increase their spend on IoT, which is expected to reach $2.5 billion.
-Below, we list the trends that will drive a new, consumer-centric retail model enabled by IoT technology.
+The following trends will drive a new, consumer-centric retail model enabled by IoT technology:

 The IoT will allow the functions that are still performed manually to become automated.
 Some potential use cases include: